josephsenior/Grinta-Agent/docs/features/mobile-optimization.md

 ## 📖 **Overview**

-OpenHands is designed with a mobile-first approach, providing native-like experiences on smartphones and tablets with touch gestures, responsive layouts, and optimized performance.
+Forge is designed with a mobile-first approach, providing native-like experiences on smartphones and tablets with touch gestures, responsive layouts, and optimized performance.

 ---